aditikale200/localrepo/README.md

-this project was created locally
+this project was created locally.